NC State’s defense gets 8 sacks in 16-10 win over Syracuse

 RALEIGH, N.C.
+(AP) — The sacks kept coming, one after another, for North Carolina State’s defense all the way to the finish Thursday night.

-(AP) — North Carolina State’s defense battered Syracuse quarterback Tommy DeVito for eight sacks, including one by Larrell Murchison in the final seconds to seal a 16-10 win Thursday night.
+The Wolfpack battered Tommy DeVito for eight sacks, the last coming from Larrell Murchison in the final seconds to seal a 16-10 win Thursday night.

 The Wolfpack (4-2, 1-1 Atlantic Coast Conference) led all night and by as much as 16-0 in the third quarter before having to come up with a final stop to maintain its hold on the win.
+Fittingly, it came on the play that the Wolfpack made a habit in this one, with Murchison dragging down DeVito on a third down that left the Orange (3-3, 0-2) frantically trying to get another snap off against a dwindling clock with no timeouts.

+Instead, they were flagged for a false-start penalty with 2 seconds left, prompting a clock runoff that ended it.

+“I thought we showed a lot of stamina at the end, getting that sack to close out the game,” Wolfpack coach Dave Doeren said.
+“The defensive staff I thought really put together a great gameplan and the kids executed it well.”

+That’s a pretty good early return on a move to a 3-3-5 defensive scheme, while linebacker Louis Acceus also credited defensive coordinator Dave Huxtable’s work.

+“It’s all Coach Hux and his crazy scheming, these blitzes he’s drawing up,” said Acceus, who had three sacks.
+“Everybody’s crossing here, crossing there, crossing there, and somebody’s going to end up open.”

-DeVito connected with Trishton Jackson for a 2-yard touchdown with 3 minutes left for Syracuse (3-3, 0-2), then the Orange forced an immediate three-and-out to get the ball back with a chance to win.
+DeVito managed to stay upright to the end despite the constant pressure, connecting with Trishton Jackson for a 2-yard touchdown with 3 minutes left.
+Then the Orange forced an immediate three-and-out to get the ball back with the chance to win, though it ultimately only set up the Wolfpack’s final stat-padding takedown.

-But that drive only got a few yards past midfield before Murchison brought down DeVito on a third down.
-Syracuse had no timeouts as time dwindled then was called for a false start penalty with 2 seconds left, causing a clock runoff to end the game.

-N.C.
-State’s defensive showing bought plenty of cover for the Wolfpack’s offense under quarterback Bailey Hockman, who came out a winner in his first start despite leading an offense that lacked any big-play potential.
+“They were well-prepared after the break, and we’ve got to find a way to regroup,” Syracuse coach Dino Babers said.

+Syracuse: The Orange had at least regrouped from lopsided losses to Maryland and then-No. 1 Clemson with blowout wins against Western Michigan and Holy Cross, though they had been dealing with numerous injury concerns.
+That included DeVito, who left the last game early in the fourth with an upper-body injury — then took a beating in this one behind an offensive line that struggled to block anyone.

 N.C.
 State’s only touchdown came on a double-pass, with receiver Thayer Thomas connecting downfield with Trent Pennix for a 32-yard score shortly before halftime.
 Hockman’s first two drives ended in field goals from Christopher Dunn, who added another kick in the third quarter for the Wolfpack’s 16-0 lead.